zuri-training/auth-wiki-team7/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I would love to request for feature xx, because of reason yy.
+Or I would to make changes to xx, because of yy

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.